ambarb/trygit_4_8_plus/README.md

 * These participant instructions are designed as if you rename the repo `solarsys`

 # solarsys
 A simple mock up of a modular, nested python package for group collaboration.
-The project is a sandbox to gain experience with collaborative coding projects and provides opportunites to develop and practice more advanced skills.
+The project is a sandbox for gaining experience with collaborative coding projects and provides opportunites to develop and practice more advanced skills.

 ## Instructions for using solarsys to learn more about git
 *See the bottom of this document to find some common **Reference Materials**.*